Computer City: History

 By 1985, market conditions in computer retailing had changed.
 As computers were less of a mystery to more people, profit margins began to drop.
 Retailers who offered business-to-business consultative services to sell computer systems could no longer afford expensive salespeople.
 Taking the name of the Los Angeles retailer they had purchased two years earlier, Rick, Vee, and Joe Inatome gave rise to the first big-box merchandising concept – Computer City.
 With an investment from Mitsubishi, Joe leveraged his vendor relationships at Inacomp to bring IBM, Apple, and Compaq to their first big-box merchandised store, initially privately held by Inatome and Mitsubishi.

 Innovative retail practices

 Computer City innovated a number of retail concepts that are now common retail practices.
-First begun at the Costa Mesa Incomp, the store hosted a professional service bureau called The Graphic Zone, that provided film and graphic services for the nascent desktop publishing industry, the store operated a cafe which served coffee and sandwiches to prolong shopping visits, and the store featured a product training center that included an Electrosonic Video Wall, with 16 32" monitors which served as digital signage for the store, when training wasn't in session.
+First begun at the Costa Mesa Inacomp, the store hosted a professional service bureau called The Graphic Zone, that provided film and graphic services for the nascent desktop publishing industry, the store operated a cafe which served coffee and sandwiches to prolong shopping visits, and the store featured a product training center that included an Electrosonic Video Wall, with 16 32" monitors which served as digital signage for the store, when training wasn't in session.
 The store also made heavy use of vendor-managed inventory, vendor shops, and CO-OP funded retail displays which are now common practice throughout the retail industry.